dotlang/language/doc/RFE.md

 If this is called once for a variable, it's result can be cached. so next time another function calls this, it will use cache.
 All of this can be handled behind the scene and transparently.
 No need to do anything by the developer.
 Just put checks whenever you want.
 Just know that functions that receive a single input and output `bool` are predicate functions and are treated like labels.
+This is a good example of reducing complexity while retainin much of benefits.

 N - in `where` ability to define custom errors.